 Is It Me and Name or Name and I?

-It is grammatically correct to say Name and I. Remember, just like with the words in or within, spelling is very important.
+It is grammatically correct to say Name and I. Well, first think if you normally say him and i or he and i?
+Remember, just like with the words in or within, spelling is very important.
 Let’s break this down a bit more.

 - Name – Names are nouns.